simoninireland/verilisp/doc/implementation/compiler.rst

 :cite:`NanopassCompilerEducation` making use of functions over the code tree.
 The nanopass approach has slightly lower performance than more traditional compiler structures because it makes more passes over the code tree.
-However it is conceptually simpler as it focuses a single component within a single pass, and hence usually within a single generic function.
+However it is conceptually simpler as a single pass focuses on a single issue, and usually with a single generic function.

 Top-level compilation stages